huglester/pyrocms-flash-widget/README.md

 # Flash Widget

 Addon for PyroCMS.
-Embed Flash Player content anywhere.
+Easily embed Flash Player content in your website.

 * Version 1.2
 * Compatible with PyroCMS v2.0.x